 - Bad breath

 Chronic kidney failure also causes other problems such as anemia, high blood pressure, and bone disease in the body by impairing hormone production by the kidneys.

 Your veterinarian will perform a thorough physical examination and take a medical history of your cat.
 Some tests he/she may run include:

-Biochemical profile will be taken for testing.
-Elevated blood urea nitrogen (BUN) and creatinine are both indicative of renal failure.
+- Biochemical profile: This test of the plasma (the clear straw coloured) portion of the blood may reveal eevated blood urea nitrogen (BUN) and creatinine are both indicative of renal failure.
 Hypokalemia (low blood potassium) due to increased urinary excretion.